u1i/bambleweeny/README.md

 Written in Python, using a Redis backend, deployable in a tiny container.

-**Use cases**: data ingest for mobile / IOT, configuration management and coordination for distributed systems.
+**Use cases**: data ingest for mobile / IOT, configuration management and coordination across distributed systems.

 ## Simple HTTP based Key/Value Access